daandtu/Smart-Home-with-Infrared-Controler/README.md

 # Micropython Smart-Home with IR Controller

 This project is a small Smart Home system which uses multiple Micropython-capable microcontrollers as peripheral IOT devices.
 They can be controlled from a PC or mobile app.
-All components are connected via server.
+All components are connected via a server.
 Furthermore, the microcontrollers can be used to send IR signals to different devices.
 The structure is shown in the following image:
 ![System structure](Server/structure.png)